A

 Desktop Appraisal

 An offsite valuation method where appraisers use remote tools, historical data, and imagery instead of conducting a physical site visit.
-For more information on the difference between desktop appraisals and full, onsite appraisals, click here.

 Dry Sprinkler System